kvr777/Otus-Python/W3_OOP/readme.md

 ### Prerequisites

 1. Python version 3.6 and above
+2. mysqlclient 1.3.12
-2. Pytest library for running tests
+3. Pytest library for running tests

 ### Installing and running